 How to Use USB Devices with Your New MacBook: A Complete Guide

-How to Use USB Cables with Your New MacBook: A Complete Guide
+Using USB Cables with a New MacBook Guide

 Apple, to the frustration of their customers, have done away with USB ports on their new laptops, but that doesn't mean you have to toss out your old USB cables.
 Click here to learn how to make your MacBook Pro compatible again.